Trade Advice Document

 The 'Sale and supply of goods: your consumer rights' guide gives more information on your rights and which remedy you are entitled to.

 If the trader organises a one-day sale or a pop-up shop, trades on the street or as a pedlar as an excursion away from their usual business premises, this is called trading 'off premises'.
-The Regulations above also apply to contracts made 'off premises' but you also have cancellation rights and the cancellation period is 14 days.
+The Regulations above also apply to contracts made 'off premises', but you also have cancellation rights and the cancellation period is 14 days.
 See our guide 'Buying at home: off-premises contracts explained' for more information.

-Under the Consumer Rights (Payment Surcharges) Regulations 2012, which were amended by the Payment Services Regulations 2017, traders are banned from imposing surcharges on consumers for using the following payment methods:
+Under the Consumer Rights (Payment Surcharges) Regulations 2012, traders are banned from imposing surcharges on consumers for using certain payment methods.

 THE GOODS ARE FAULTY BUT I CANNOT TRACE THE TRADER: WHAT CAN I DO?

-If you pay for the goods by credit card and if they cost more than £100 but less than £30,000, you are protected by the Consumer Credit Act 1974.
+If you pay for the goods by credit card, and they cost more than £100 but less than £30,000, you are protected by the Consumer Credit Act 1974.
 Section 75 of the Act makes the card provider as responsible as the trader for a breach of contract or a misrepresentation.
 You are entitled to take action against the trader, the card provider or both.
 This does not apply to charge cards or debit cards.

-If you use a debit card to purchase the goods or if you use a credit card and the price of the goods is less than £100 (your rights under Section 75 of the Consumer Credit Act 1974 would not apply), you may be able to take advantage of the chargeback scheme.
+If you use a debit card to purchase the goods, or if you use a credit card and the price of the goods is less than £100 (your rights under Section 75 of the Consumer Credit Act 1974 would not apply), you may be able to take advantage of the chargeback scheme.
 Chargeback is the term used by card providers for reclaiming a card payment from the trader's bank.
-If you can evidence a breach of contract (the goods are faulty or you cannot trace the trader for example), you can ask your card provider to attempt to recover the payment.
+If you can provide evidence of a breach of contract (the goods are faulty or you cannot trace the trader, for example), you can ask your card provider to attempt to recover the payment.
 Check with your card provider as to how the scheme rules apply to your card and what the time limit is for making a claim.

 The venue owners have a contract with the trader for the booking of the venue only.
 The venue owners are not liable to you for the goods that you were sold.
 They may have contact details for the trader, although you should bear in mind that they may have been victims as well.
 It is not uncommon for the venue to be supplied with bogus details and not receive payment for the booking.